beccaking/beccaking.github.io/dictionary-app/README.md

 # beccaking.github.io
-Random word generator with definitions, pronunciation Live site: beccaking.github.io/dictionary-app
+## Random word generator with definitions, pronunciation
+Live site: beccaking.github.io/dictionary-app

+## App functions:
+*Generates random words
+*Provides audio pronunciations for each word
+*Provides 1-3 common definitions for each word

+## Design features:
+*Modal gives meta data on click
+*Clickable carousel of definitions for each word *Click to generate new words

+## Built with:
+*JavaScript
+*jQuery
+*HTML
+*CSS

+## Sources:
-I used the Merriam-Webster Collegiate Dictionary API to populate a random word generator with definitions and audio pronunciations.
+*The Merriam-Webster Collegiate Dictionary API

-Words come from the Oxford 5000 list of words for advanced English language learners.
+*The Oxford 5000 list of words for advanced English language learneres

-Built with jQuery, HTML, JavaScript, and CSS.